gautampratap/cmpt-363-153-website/user/pages/02.schedule/README.markdown

 2. Make your suggested changes to the schedule.md file
 3. Open a Pull Request

+Want to proceed right now?
+Start [editing the schedule.md file now](https://github.com/paulhibbitts/cmpt-363-153-website/edit/master/user/pages/02.schedule/schedule.md) and automatically create a Fork.
 If you are using the GitHub Desktop client, checkout the included tutorial which includes all the above steps.